notaurieh/dvm.sh/README.md

 # Discord Version Manager
+A really crappy script that manages your Discord versions!

 ### Why?
 Why not?
 Managing Discord branches and versions on Linux is boring, why not have a tool do it for you?